arun-projects/Style-Switcher/README.md

 ##### Change Red:

 - On click change the div below to a red background.
-- You will want to reference the [style property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style).
+- You will want to reference the [setAttribute method](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute).

 ##### Change Green:

 - On click change the div below to a green background.
-- You will want to reference the [style property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style).
+- You will want to reference the [setAttribute method](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute).

 ##### Change Blue:

 - On click change the div below to a blue background.
-- You will want to reference the [style property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style).
+- You will want to reference the [setAttribute method](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute).

 ##### Make Big: